 Typically, the house siding is a once in a lifetime investment.
-Since it is a considerable amount of investment, it’s crucial to research your options with caution to make sure it stands the harsh weather conditions, especially the harsh Canadian climate!
+Since it is a considerable investment, it’s crucial to research your options with caution to make sure it stands the harsh weather conditions, especially the harsh Canadian climate!

 In general, there are three categories of siding materials:

 - There are other timeless yet expensive siding materials like brick and natural stone.
 These classic materials are not considered to be energy efficient.
-They are mainly applied in the classic, neoclassic, postmodern and transitional architectural projects.
+They are mainly applied in the classic, neoclassic, postmodern, and transitional architectural projects.

 Your siding contractor can help you choose the right material for the right project.
 So asking a professional insight before finalizing a siding solution would prevent the possible mistakes.

-Sustainability in architecture is the pursuit of decreasing negative environmental impact by applying energy efficiency, high-tech materials and space design.
+Sustainability in architecture is the pursuit of decreasing negative environmental impact by applying energy efficiency, high-tech materials, and space design.